Get insights.

 BlockSurvey provides you with an exhaustive list of question types that can help you capture Quantitative and Qualitative data.

-You can find a wide variety of question types from BlockSurvey that can capture Quantitative data.
+You can find specific question types from BlockSurvey that can capture Quantitative data.

-• Radio Buttons: This is a question type that you should use when you want your respondent to select just one option from your list of all possible choices.
+- Radio Buttons: This is a question type you should use when you want your respondent to select just one option from your list of all possible choices.

-• Drop-downs: Drop-downs are another great way for your respondents to select answers.
+- Drop-downs: Drop-downs are another excellent way for respondents to select answers.
 BlockSurvey supports drop-downs with both single selection and multiple selection.

-• Ranking questions: This question type is a fun and interactive way to engage the respondents.
-The respondents get a chance to rank answers with drag and drop.
+- Ranking questions: This question type is a fun and interactive way to engage the respondents.
+The respondents get a chance to rank answers while dragging and dropping.

 Ranking, Sliders, and NPS are a few other quantitative question types often used in surveys.

-The type of question types you can use to get qualitative data is a bit limited, but you can receive a lot of creative responses with the available question types.
+The type of question types you can use to get qualitative data is limited, but you can receive many creative responses with the available question types.

-• “Other” Box: This is an added option included with the radio box that lets respondent select ‘Other’ and provide the most expressive answer in their own words.
+- “Other” Box: This is an added option included with the radio box that lets respondent select and provide the most expressive answer in their own words.

-What is the difference between qualitative and quantitative questions in surveys?
+What is the difference between qualitative and quantitative survey questions?

 Qualitative questions aim to gather descriptive data, often open-ended, and provide insights into the respondent's thoughts and feelings.
 Quantitative questions, on the other hand, gather measurable data that can be statistically analyzed, typically multiple-choice or scale-based questions.